PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-07 06:20:09
+Last updated: 2024-04-07 06:20:42
-Random Quote: All I know is, life is not a Nicholas Sparks novel. - Rue Bennett
+Random Quote: A reader lives a thousand lives before he dies.
+The man who never reads lives only one.  -  Jojen Reed